 Arunachal Pradesh is a most diverse state, where you could believe that you have stepped back in time as you witness the way the many different unique tribal people live their life nestled in these largely unexplored mountains.
 Arunachal is perhaps the last sanctuary for India’s natural and anthropological heritage.

 Arunachal means the ‘Land of Dawn-lit Mountains’ which is appropriate as the state is home to soaring Himalayan mountains, 26 unique, indigenous tribe with different and fascinating people and cultures, rare wildlife, colourful Tibetan Buddhist monasteries, including the largest Tibetan monastery in the world that is still in use in Tawang (Potala Palace in Lhasa is the largest but is now only a museum) vibrant festivals, beautiful handicrafts and a captivating and distinctive culture that makes it seem a world away from the rest of India.

 If you want a real adventure, to step back in time, to experience the beauty and serenity of Tibetan culture and to witness tribal cultures unlike anything you have even seen before then come and explore Arunachal Pradesh!

-Simply put, the North East of India offers the ultimate adventure and Holiday Scout offers the perfect solution for women who want to explore off the beaten track in India!
+Simply put, the North East of India offers the ultimate adventure and Holiday Scout Northeast India tours offer the perfect solution for women who want to explore off the beaten track in India!

 Don’t just take my word for it! – See what Rachel from Hippie in Heels has to say in her honest review of Holiday Scout tours.